Enzo Ghinazzi: Life and career

+Following a two-year hiatus due to the COVID-19 pandemic, Pupo resumed international touring in 2022 with his "40 Anni Su Di Noi" live show.
+This initial concert series included performances across Australian cities like Perth, Sydney and Melbourne, alongside European theaters throughout Switzerland, Belgium, Germany and Luxembourg as well as outdoor summer venues across Italy.
+Because of steady ticket demand, the tour expanded with global itineraries, extending through 2023.

 Television career, voice acting and writing

 Pupo started working in television in 1989, when he was called to host Domenica In on Rai 1.
 In the 2000s he appeared often in football shows, as a supporter of the Serie A club Fiorentina.
 Pupo focused fully on his television career starting from 2005, starting with the reality show La fattoria on Canale 5 as a reporter from the Brazilian set.

 He achieved great success hosting game shows on Rai 1, the Italian public broadcaster's main channel: from Affari Tuoi (the Italian edition of Deal or No Deal) to Reazione a Catena, the Italian adaptation of Chain Reaction.
 He then hosted the Italian edition of The Singing Bee, called Chi fermerà la musica, and three editions of the talent show I raccomandati on Rai 1.
 Since 2010, Pupo hosts the annual festival of Neapolitan music Napoli prima e dopo, which under his tenure has averaged over three million viewers with a 20% audience share on Rai 1.

 He also featured as an announcer on Sky Sports with La notte del poker, and he competed in the celebrity edition of the championship.

 Meanwhile, Pupo started voice acting in Italian: he played Hammy in the DreamWorks animated movie Over the Hedge and the titular character in the 2010 comedy Marmaduke.
 He also hosted radio shows on Rai Radio 1, such as Attenti a Pupo and Passato contro futuro.

 Pupo also wrote three books.
 His first autobiography, Un enigma chiamato Pupo ("A mystery named Pupo"), was published in 2001 by Rai Eri (the publishing branch of the Italian public broadcaster).
 His second autobiography, Banco Solo!
 Diario di un giocatore chiamato Pupo ("Only bank!
 Diary of a player called Pupo"), deals with his troubled history with gambling.
 Pupo then wrote a noir novel, La confessione ("The confession"), published by Rizzoli in 2012.

 Pupo admitted in March 2016 that he has had sex with men and transgender people.
 He also confirmed having both a wife and a partner, although he said he rejects the label of being bigamist, since bigamy is illegal and his wife and his mistress do not live together.
 He's an atheist, but sometimes goes to church because he considers religion part of Italian popular culture.